-Keep reading to get informed on the topic.
+Keep reading to get informed on this topic.

 What Is Stem Cell Therapy?

 Stem cell therapy is a type of procedure that employs the use of stem cells (“master” cells in the body) to treat minor and moderate conditions.
 However, it can also be used for preventative and prophylactic measures.